influencer marketing · chicago

 - What is the creator payment timeline: 30, 60, or 90 days?

-Agencies that share rate ranges and a named roster upfront close faster.
+Agencies that share rate ranges and a named roster upfront tend to close faster.

 The ones that lead with old case studies and dodge rate specifics are the ones to drop.